Free Video River Fly Fishing Course

 As a fly fishing coach I have lots of fly rods surrounding me here in my office.
 In the wicker basket next to me there is one that cost around £25 and there is one that cost around £400.
 I enjoy casting with both and would happily take the cheaper one out for a day’s fishing.
 I have tried expensive rods that I have thought were ineffective yet other experienced anglers thought they were excellent.

 As you can see, fly rods can be very subjective.
 The most important thing is that you end up with have a rod which you enjoy using and that does well the job you require it to do.
-My one piece of advice is to try the rod before you buy it.
-By ‘trying’ I mean casting properly not just giving it a waggle in the tackle shop.

 The most popular length of fly rod is between nine and ten feet and this is the length I would recommend for buying your first rod.
 You should consider a shorter rod if the environment you are fishing in requires it such as overgrown streams where a shorter rod will allow you to cast under the trees.